Now this: A new species of tick

-No one had ever heard of the longhorned tick until it emerged in China about nine years ago.
+No one had ever heard of the species until it emerged in China about nine years ago.
+There, it is the carrier of a life-threatening virus.

-The bloodsucking creature has not yet been found on Long Island, but is already on the region’s doorstep: It has been identified in multiple Westchester County sites, officials at the New York State Department of Health said.
+The bloodsucking creature has not yet been found on Long Island, but it is on the region’s doorstep.
+It has been identified in multiple Westchester County sites, officials at the New York State Department of Health said.

 Top entomologists on the Island been aware of the tick for months.